 Having this kind of data at your fingertips helps you convert leads faster and with fewer touches, and retain existing customers longer.
-This makes it easier to optimise your marketing spend based on understanding what drives real revenue.
+This makes it easier to optimize your marketing spend based on understanding what drives real revenue.
 Then you can start to answer questions such as, which touchpoints are most effective at driving conversions?
 Which ones are closing deals?
 And which ones are blocking customers from picking up the phone and making a purchase?

 Carter Jonas used customer journey mapping to optimise their marketing budget.
 65% of their inbound leads come in via the phone.
 But without clarity on where they came from, they couldn’t make informed, strategic decisions about how to spend their budget.
-Working with Infinity, they were able to track the source of incoming phones calls and develop a clearer understanding of the journey that led to each call.
+Working with Infinity, they were able to track the source of incoming phone calls and develop a clearer understanding of the journey that led to each call.
 This led to a 10.4% increase in the rate of quality calls and the ratio of qualified leads increased by 9.7%.

 4. How much do you know about keywords?

 Your focus should be on reducing PPC budget wastage and to do that, you need to go deeper.
 The keywords generating real revenues should be the ones you put the focus on, and chances are they won’t be the high-volume search terms you’re putting all your bidding on.
-It may very well be that you have a ton of longtail, low volume keywords that are real money makers.
+It may very well be that you have a ton of longtail, low-volume keywords that are real money-makers.

-If your key focus is to optimise your marketing budget, you need to understand what makes your customers tick.
+If your key focus is to optimize your marketing budget, you need to understand what makes your customers tick.
 Call tracking with smart Match clears up your marketing blind spots and gives you the inside scoop on what is working and what isn’t working.
 This means you can re-adjust your budget to put the onus on the activities that are driving the best results.

-Conversation Analytics can provide intel on common sticking points that delay conversions.
+Conversation Analytics provides intel on common sticking points that delay conversions.
 You can pinpoint the moment when sentiment dips and use clever sales scripts to turn an unhappy customer into a loyal advocate.
 You can even highlight the language or the incentives that resonate most with customers.
 You can then use that knowledge to help sales agents refine their sales scripts and convert more leads.

-Unlocking the insights into what happens before, during, and after every call will help you level up your marketing activities and totally optimise your marketing budget.
-From targeting the right keywords to drive more conversions, to creating exceptional customer experiences start to finish, Call Intelligence will help you harness the power of all the data you have at your fingertips.
+Unlocking the insights into what happens before, during, and after every call will help you level up your marketing activities and totally optimize your marketing budget.
+From targeting the right keywords to drive more conversions, to creating exceptional customer experiences from start to finish, Call Intelligence will help you harness the power of all the data you have at your fingertips.